ResourceChest/custom-gpts/README.md

 - **Like a GPT**: If you find a GPT useful, give it a thumbs-up.
 Use our ["Like" issue template](https://github.com/ResourceChest/custom-gpts/issues/new?template=1-thumbs-up-rating.md) and specify the GPT ID in the title.
 - **Dislike a GPT**: If a GPT could be improved, give it a thumbs-down.
 Use our ["Dislike" issue template](https://github.com/ResourceChest/custom-gpts/issues/new?template=2-thumbs-down-rating.md) and include the GPT ID in the title.

-Every like increases the GPT's rating by +1, and every dislike decreases it by 1.
 Ratings are processed automatically (slowly) and reflected in the list below.

-## Resources
+## List

 |id| Name | Description | Tags | Ratings |
 |--| ---- | ----------- | ---- | ------- |